mkpascal/Royals/README.md

 # SOAT
-"Stories Of A Traveler", an SSH album.
+"Stories Of A Traveler", a California Twilight album.

 ## About
-This repository holds the music scores and lyrics for the "Stories Of A Traveler" album for the band "Super Secret Hush" (also known as SSH).
+This repository holds the music scores and lyrics for the "Stories Of A Traveler" album for the band "California Twilight" (also known as CT).

 ## Content
 * music_scores/